How Lyrix4U Works

 - Enter a topic (what the song is about), pick an artist style and genre, and choose length and options.

 - Click Initialize Generation.
-Copy the lyrics and the style tags.
+Review the lyrics, section labels, and style tags.

 - In Suno, open Custom Mode.
-Paste the lyrics into the lyrics box and the style tags into the style description.
+Paste the lyrics or Vocal Director export into the lyrics box and paste the style tags into the style description.

 - Generate your track.
 Tweak prompt or style in Suno as needed.